zeez-dotcom/test-2-hr/README.md

 The server exposes:

-- `GET /healthz` – unauthenticated health check
+- `GET /healthz` Â– unauthenticated health check
-- `POST /login`, `POST /logout` – authentication endpoints
+- `POST /login`, `POST /logout` Â– authentication endpoints
-- `/metrics` – Prometheus metrics (unauthenticated by default; wrap with auth if you need to restrict it)
+- `/metrics` Â– Prometheus metrics (unauthenticated by default; wrap with auth if you need to restrict it)
-- `/api/**` – all other routes, protected by session authentication
+- `/api/**` Â– all other routes, protected by session authentication

 ## Deployment Checklist